Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Results and Discussion

 We also performed several experiments on the GRSS Data Fusion Contest dataset~\cite{liao2015processing} considering all analysis carried out in previous sections.
 Experimental results, as well as baselines, are presented in Table~\ref{tab:grss_results}.
 The prediction maps obtained for the test set are presented in Figure~\ref{fig:grss_results}.

 Overall, Dilated6 produced the best result among all approaches.
 In general, networks trained with the proposed method outperformed the baselines.
-Moreover, the Dilated6 trained with the proposed dynamic technique outperformed the baseline composed of the same network trained using traditional training process, corroborating with previous conclusions.
+Moreover, the Dilated6Pooling trained with the proposed dynamic technique outperformed the baseline composed of the same network trained using traditional training process, corroborating with previous conclusions.

-Among the baseline methods, although all achieved comparable results, the best outcome was yielded by the Deep Contextual~\cite{santanadeep}.
-This method also leverages from multi-scale information, since it combines features extracted from distinct layers of pre-trained ConvNets.
-When comparing this method with the best result of the proposed technique (Dilated6), one may see the gap between the models, since the proposed method improves the results for all metrics when compared to the Deep Contextual~\cite{santanadeep} approach.
+Among the baseline methods, although all of them achieved comparable results, the best outcome was yielded by the Deep Contextual~\cite{santanadeep}.
+This method also leverages from multi-context information, since it combines features extracted from distinct layers of pre-trained ConvNets.
+When comparing this method with the best result of the proposed technique (Dilated6), one can clearly observe the advantage of the proposed approach, which improves the results for all metrics when compared to the Deep Contextual~\cite{santanadeep} approach.
 This reaffirms the effectiveness of the proposed dynamic method, corroborating with previous conclusions.